 Several approvals will be required from nearly a dozen federal, state, bi-state and local government agencies, including the Federal Energy Regulatory Commission (FERC).
 Pending regulatory approval, pipeline construction is expected to begin in 2018 and take approximately seven months to complete.

 Upon completion of the Project, natural gas and electric consumers will realize savings from lower transportation costs associated with locally produced, abundant natural gas.

 - View a printer-friendly overview of the Project here.

 - Learn about the proposed route here – one that reflects the evaluation of more than 100 route options and dozens of modifications based on stakeholder input to minimize environmental and community impact.

-- Visit our economic impact page to learn about the $893 million in electric and gas savings that PennEast could’ve generated in one recent winter, as well as the thousands of new jobs the Project will create.
+- Visit our economic impact page to learn about the $1.32 billion in electric and gas savings that PennEast could’ve delivered had it been operational, as well as the thousands of new jobs the Project will create.

 - Allow your voice to be heard.
 Tell political leaders and regulators you support clean-American energy to lower energy bills, create jobs, and improve our environment.
 Click here.

 From PennEast’s commitment to safety to timely videos on topics from economic impact to restoration, the PennEast website is filled with information and resources.
 Explore this site to learn about the PennEast Pipeline Project.
 If you can’t find an answer to your specific question, send an email to [email protected] or call PennEast at 844-347-7119.